 In terms of homeschooling, getting help can happen a few different ways:

 - Online classes – These can be utilized for core subjects, arts, extracurriculars, you name it.
-Depending on your needs and the ages of your kids, you might like The Mystery of History online classes, CTC Math, Techie Homeschool Mom’s Online Unit Studies, or one the countless options available through CurrClick.
+Depending on your needs and the ages of your kids, you might like a completely online curriculum, Literary Adventures for Kids’ Online Book Studies, or video art lessons from Masterpiece Society.

 - Homeschool co-ops – You may be wondering how adding another thing to your to-do list can help simplify your homeschool.
 I get it.
 But taking a class or two through the right co-op group can lighten your load at home and provide connections with other homeschoolers.

-- Older siblings – If possible, allow older kids to help younger siblings with their work.
+- Older siblings – If possible, allow older kids to help younger siblings with their work for a subject or two.
 That gives you some breathing room, but also gives your kids a chance to work together.

 - Family and friends – Don’t feel insecure about the areas that aren’t your best.
 No one is a rockstar in every subject, but chances are you know lots of people with different skills and interests.
 If you’re finding it tough to teach a specific topic, ask a friend or family member to jump in and help.
 Sure, you can’t rely on this all the time, but it’s good to keep in mind for the occasional problem area.